Alpine-ISE/design-documents/architecture-decision-records/edge-config-management/ConnectionToGit.md

 - PAT token can be used to impersonate said developer by other developers.

 ## Azure Service Account
-We register an Azure Service Account that is used to manage the access to the git repositories.
+We register an [Azure Active Directory User employed as Service Account](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/service-accounts-governing-azure) that is used to manage the access to the git repositories.
+Creation of PAT token or SSH keys is not supported by Service Principals or Managed Identities.

 Pro:
 - Dedicated DevOps User that can be managed by a set of developer to create or remove access to our git repos.